minsing-jin/minsing-Jin/README.md

 ## 🚀 About Me

 - 🍚 I am in Nomadamas, which is a non-commercial open-source foundation in the AI field.
-- 🌱 I’m currently learning: Computer Science, Implementation of LLM Application in various domains.
+- 🌱 I’m currently learning: Computer Science, LLM action in field.
 - 📫 I have experience in building an AI open-source project, classical ML, and LLM applications.